-It is recommended to prioritize MJ movements because they appear to increase strength more than performing SJ exercises first .
+It is recommended in a study from ResearchGate to prioritize MJ movements because they appear to increase strength more than performing SJ exercises first .

-Similarly, a study that compared SJ and MJ exercises at equal total load volume revealed if one wants to improve general fitness, performing a resistance training program made up of MJ exercises appears to provide superior adaptations compared to SJ exercises alone .
+Similarly, a study by NIH that compared SJ and MJ exercises at equal total load volume revealed if one wants to improve general fitness, performing a multi joint resistance exercises program made up of MJ exercises appears to provide superior adaptations compared to SJ exercises alone .

 Drawing from our experience, including single and multi-joint exercises is the best way to enhance your training programs and produce even better results.